Your Cart

 • Vitamin E and C (antioxidants that together promote healthy cells)

-• Electrolytes such as potassium and sodium (help to balance fluid levels together)
+• Electrolytes such as potassium and sodium (help to balance fluid levels together) — these can be found in Ancient Nutrition's Multi Collagen Advanced Hydrate powder.

 Generally speaking, you want to avoid taking high amounts of most individual vitamins or minerals with other nutrients.